weathon/New_DM/note.md

 Use htmlpy?

 WHY I delet files on my computer， then I push it on github it doesn't change？ I'm afraid there are some else problem.

+warning: LF will be replaced by CRLF in main.py.
+The file will have its original line endings in your working directory